telefonicaid/iotagent-node-lib/README.md

 * 500 SERVER ERROR if there was any error not contemplated above.

 #### PUT /iot/agents/:agentName/services
-Modifies the information for a device group configuration, identified by its service and subservice.
+Modifies the information for a device group configuration, identified by the `resource` and `apikey` query parameters.
 Takes a device group body as the payload.
 The body does not have to be complete: for incomplete bodies, just the existing attributes will be updated

 E.g.:
 ```